jk1093/Test_Crawler/README.md

 # Pending action points:

-•	Titles of the crawled information on the website.
+•	Titles of the crawled information instead of displaying direct links.
 •	More Convenient way of displaying the information.

 # Additional features that are added: